 Good morning, Greater Sudbury!
-Here are a few stories to get you started on this Monday morning.
+Here are a few stories to get you started this Tuesday.

 ‘We’re losing a whole generation’: Families mark International Overdose Awareness Day

 It was on Sept.
 8, 2020 — nearly one year ago now — that 22-year-old Myles Keaney passed away from an accidental drug overdose in front of the fire station in downtown Sudbury.
 His mother, Denise Sandul, erected a white memorial cross for Keaney in the place where he died.
 She began inviting others who had experienced similar losses to put up memorial crosses in the same location.
 As the number of crosses multiplied, the memorial was moved with city permission to a prominent municipally owned site in front of Sudbury Theatre Centre, at the busy Brady-Paris intersection.
 There are now a total of 209 crosses included in the memorial — known as Crosses for Change — each representing someone’s loved one who has passed away as a result of their struggles with addictions.
 Many of those bereaved families and friends gathered at the Crosses for Change site Sunday in advance of International Overdose Awareness Day, which is Aug.
 31. Sandul said it was the first time she’s been able to hold an event at the site due to COVID-19 pandemic restrictions.
 Read more here.

 Researchers looking to develop a smartphone app to help find missing persons with dementia